a-kon/disable-react-error-overlay/README.md

 **Do not use it in production mode!**

 # Usage
+1. Install a package
+`npm i disable-react-error-overlay` or `yarn add disable-react-error-overlay`.

-Inside your `src/index.js` file use this BEFORE any `ReactDOM.render`
+2. Inside your `src/index.js` file use this BEFORE any `ReactDOM.render`

 ```
 if (process.env.NODE_ENV === 'development') {